50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The current colour keyword in CSS3 represents the computed value of the colour property.
-It can be used to set the value of other properties, such as border or background colour, to the same colour as the element’s text colour without explicitly specifying the colour value.
+The `currentColor` keyword in CSS3 represents the computed value of the `color` property.
+It can be used to set the value of other properties, such as `border` or `background-color`, to the same color as the element’s text color without explicitly specifying the color value.
+This keyword ensures that color consistency is maintained throughout an element, making it easier to manage and update styles.
+It simplifies color management and ensures that related properties inherit the text color dynamically.

 98. What are CSS flex containers and flex items, and how do they differ from each other?